-While the relief was great after the session.
-The pain kept coming back!
+While the relief was great after the session; the pain kept coming back!

 So naturally I asked myself, are we just addressing the symptom instead of discovering the source of the pain?

-You name the physical exercise I probably did it.
+You name the physical exercise, I probably did it.
 I was told to strengthen my core, my glutes, and stretch my back, stabilise this and that, and then I’d have a balanced body and be pain free.

 Physical exercise X sets and reps = pain free.
 Not quite!

-Well it didn’t exactly work out that simply.
+It didn’t exactly work out that simply.

 I realised that addressing pain with only physical exercises is just a part of mending the cause of pain.